1931 24 Hours of Le Mans: Entries

 Voiturette racing was still popular and encouraged enthusiast engineers to make their own small customised specials.
 Yves Giraud-Cabantous was one such.
 A mechanic and driver at Salmson, he adapted a Salmson chassis with the oft-used 1.1-litre Ruby engine that put out 35 bhp.
 After successes in the Bol d'Or, Roger Labric encouraged him to enter the Le Mans race and offered to enter two under his name.
 After a disappointing race for BNC the previous year, when the new car didn't even turn a wheel, the team returned with the tried and tested 527 Sport, also with a Ruby engine.

 In 1930 George Eyston had approached Cecil Kimber, managing director of MG Cars, about developing the first 750cc car to break the 100mph barrier.
 In part, this was because his Land Speed Record rival, Malcolm Campbell was working with Austin for the same goal.
 With the resulting EX120 special, Eyston achieved the record in February 1931 at Montlhéry.
 Using the prototype's engine and frame, MG built the new C-Type.
 Fourteen cars, already pre-sold, were quickly built in time to take a clean sweep, first time out, at the Brooklands Double-12 (Britain's annual 24-hour event) in May.
 The result was repeated a month later at the Irish Grand Prix.
 A week later, two of the cars were entered for Le Mans, without superchargers.
-Sir Francis Samuelson returned with his regular co-driver Fred Kindell, while Lady Joan Chetwynd ran her husband's car along with fellow C-Type owner Henry Stisted.
+Francis Samuelson returned with his regular co-driver (and MG tester) Freddie Kindell, while Lady Joan Chetwynd ran her husband's car along with fellow C-Type owner Henry Stisted.